-27 Courts and tribunals
+Courts and tribunals

-Are there any specialised tribunals that are dedicated to resolving construction disputes?
+27 Are there any specialised tribunals that are dedicated to resolving construction disputes?

-New Zealand has no specialist court to deal with construction disputes.
+There is no specialist court to deal with construction disputes.
 On 1 March 2017, the Senior Courts Act 2016 and District Court Act 2016 came into force.
 As a result of these two statutes, claims valued at less than NZ\$350,000 are brought in the District Court and claims valued above that are brought in the High Court.
 Construction disputes are treated by the court like any other civil claim.

 Some construction parties favour arbitration, partly because it enables them to appoint a specialist arbitrator.
 Parties must specifically provide for arbitration in their contract.
-Statutory adjudication is also available where the contract is a 'construction contract' within the meaning of the Construction Contracts Act 2002.
+Statutory adjudication is also available where the contract is a 'construction contract' within the meaning of the CCA.
 Occasionally, specialist project-specific dispute boards are established for large infrastructure projects (see question 28).